CollinsWanjau/alx-system_engineering-devops/command_line_for_the_win/README.md

 ## 2. Reach the perfect cube, 27

+#### level 11:
-#### 1. A symbolic link is a type of file that is a reference to another file.
+* A symbolic link is a type of file that is a reference to another file.
 Create a symbolic link named take-the-command-challenge that points to the file tmp/files/take-the-command-challenge.

-* You can use the command 'ln -s' to create a symbolic link.This is a special type of file that points to another file or dir.
+*  <p>You can use the command 'ln -s' to create a symbolic link.This is a special type of file that points to another file or dir.
-    It allows multiple paths to reference the same file or directory To create a symbolic link name "link-to-file" that points to the file "original-file"
+    It allows multiple paths to reference the same file or directory To create a symbolic link name "link-to-file" that points to the file "original-file"</p>

 >`ln -s original-file link-to-file`

 >`ln tmp/files/take-the-command-challenge take-the-command-challenge`

-#### level 12: Delete all of the files in this challenge directory including all
-    subdirectories and their contents.
+#### level 12:
+Delete all of the files in this challenge directory including all subdirectories and their contents.
     Hint: There are files and directories that start with a dot ".", "rm -rf *" won't work here!